frc-862/PitCartManager/README.md

 - [ ] convert davids innerhtml nonsense into something sensable
 - [ ] replace current images with 2 sets: one funny and one inspiring
 - [ ] fix padding with first box (its fat af)
+- [ ] quit to console option in restart app dialog
+- [ ] DOCS DOCS DOCS THERE IS 0 DOCUMENTATION FOR THIS PROJECT